Résistancialisme: Dissenting and silenced memories

-The myth of the resistance became so overpowering that it for a long period of time, it squeezed out alternative memories of the Occupation period.
+The myth of the resistance became so overpowering that for a long period of time, it squeezed out alternative memories of the Occupation period.
 Many resistants were for instance critical of the idea that a majority of the French population had taken part in the Resistance.
 The resistance fighter Alban Vistel expressed this frustration, stating that "it is time to unmask a pious myth which has not really deceived anyone.
 The great majority of the people of this country played only a small and fleeting part in the events.
-Their activity was passive, except at the last moments”.
+Their activity was passive, except at the last moments".

 While traditional conservatism and the far-right in France had been discredited due to its role in the Vichy government, many rehabilitated former collaborators challenged the prevailing Resistance narrative.
 Rather than attacking the Resistance as a whole, they created the term "resistentialism" to criticise those who they saw as pseudo-resisters while also attempting to rehabilitate the memory of Pétain and his collaborationist government.